 Below are answers to many of the most frequently asked questions about A New Beginning’s Foster-Adopt program.
 We encourage you to reach out to A New Beginning Adoption Agency with any additional questions you might have, 208-939-3865 or email@example.com.

 A New Beginning also offers monthly Foster-Adoption Information Seminars via Zoom.
 Future dates are posted here.

-The Foster-adoption program has a set of general eligibility requirements the potential adoptive families must meet before entering applying.
-A New Beginning offers an Infant Adoption Program, Foster-Adopt Program and provides
+The Foster-adoption program has a set of general eligibility requirements the potential adoptive families must meet before applying.

 - Marital Status: married couples, singles and same-sex partnerships

 - Age requirements: 25 years or older and 15 years older than the child they are adopting